Muscular Strength: A GCSE PE Deep Dive

 -

-Other Functional Tests: Assessments like medicine ball throws, plyometrics (box jumps, depth jumps), and power clean tests can provide insights into both maximum and explosive strength depending on the specific test design.
+Other Functional Tests: Assessments like medicine ball throws, plyometrics (box jumps, depth jumps), and power clean tests can provide insights into both maximum and explosive strength depending on the specific test design That alone is useful..

 When choosing an assessment method, consider the following factors: